-In about 4 weeks, we planned, coordinated and interviewed 20 different members, along with executing several small remote user tests (~60 participants total).
-We also compiled several reports of internal customer feedback, and ran additional tests evaluating the brand perceptions of a range of competitor websites, as well as our own.
+In around six weeks, we planned, coordinated and interviewed 20 different members, and executed several small remote user tests (~60 participants total).
+We also compiled summaries of internal customer feedback, and ran tests evaluating the brand perceptions of a range of competitors.

-Video transcripts were recorded via a variety of methods, but we uploaded everything to Lookback, where the team (including the CEO) were able to listen and transcribe the interviews quickly, and immediately share the results.
+We recorded videos of interviews and uploaded them to Lookback, where the team was able to listen and transcribe the interviews quickly, and immediately share the results with the entire company.

 “When I’m bored and I’m not doing anything, I figure something’s wrong with my life and I should do something else — put myself out there.” — Fran

 Most directly, the research informed our brand positioning discussions and allowed us test position statements with users.
-We used this feedback to regularly guide our progress througout the project.
+We used this feedback to regularly guide our progress througout the brand redesign project.

 The research also revealed several areas where our customers' expectations had evolved in surprising ways.
 The growth of Stubhub and the online ticket resale market, for example, had eroded customer trust in buying tickets online, something that hadn't been an issue several years ago.

-Lastly, it has validated the importance of UX research at the C-level, and given us a head start in building a new customer advisory panel, a database of customers we can get in touch with for quick feedback.
+It validated the importance of UX research at the C-level, and allowed me to move one of my designers into a user research role, where she quickly blossomed.
+It also gave us a head start in building a new customer advisory panel, a database of customers we can get in touch with for quick feedback.